santi1s/Big-Data/EEE-%2D-Embedded-Escalation-Engineer-Training-and-Reference/Create-Insight-in-Elixir-end%2Dto%2Dend-process-(Cosmos-DB-example).md

 #<span style="color:blue">**Summary**</span>

 ASC supports creation and deployment of Insight Diagnostics using a simplified experience via [Elixir](https://elixir.microsoft.com/solutions/insights?supportscope=d1e1cc31-42ce-53d2-f83d-18be2124f44f).
 Following a simple wizard you can create Kusto-based diagnostics to help customers and support engineers troubleshoot problems.
-NoCode insights through [Elixir](https://elixir.microsoft.com/solutions/insights?supportscope=d1e1cc31-42ce-53d2-f83d-18be2124f44f) enables you to create and publish Insigths in minutes thanks to reduced dev cost investment and self-serve deployment process.
+NoCode insights through [Elixir](https://elixir.microsoft.com/solutions/insights?supportscope=d1e1cc31-42ce-53d2-f83d-18be2124f44f) enables you to create and publish Insights in minutes thanks to reduced dev cost investment and self-serve deployment process.

 In this wiki, we are going to share all the steps to help you implement an Insight in Elixir.
 After going through this document you will have a fairly good understanding of the end-to-end process to create a No Code Insight through Elixir.